WhitmanCS370/sp24-lab12/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 23?
+Using the curses modules and handling interactions of different parts of  a system (screen size, key board input).

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+We both found the section on refactoring to be a little confusing.

 ## Exercise 0: Run the code